-The Maricopa County Community College District (MCCCD) Curriculum Handbook is a primary source of information regarding approved curriculum, transfer, and general studies standards, and processes.
+The Maricopa County Community College District (MCCCD)Curriculum Procedures Handbook is a primary source of information regarding approved curriculum standards and processes.
 This handbook serves as the curriculum framework for all faculty and staff and ensures that all programs are current and adhere to the highest possible quality standards.
 The handbook provides specific information about the development of curriculum proposals, the processes that move the proposal through various approval stages, and other related procedures.

 All courses and programs are developed and monitored to ensure content is current and reflects academic rigor and community needs.
-This process occurs through Instructional Councils (ICs) which are discipline-specific faculty groups that are responsible for creating and revising curriculum as well as ensuring continuity of programs and alignment with transfer partners.
+This process occurs through Instructional Councils (ICs) which are established in discipline-specific faculty groups that are responsible for creating and revising curriculum.
 The work of Instructional Councils fosters quality academic programs through a faculty-initiated process.
 As such, this work is instrumental to the diversity and relevancy of curriculum at SMCC and the entire MCCCD.
 The commitment to ensuring the relevancy and quality of academic programs is also evidenced through community advisory boards.
 These advisory boards also ensure that the courses and programs offered at SMCC are current and reflect the highest academic standards.